Trump says ‘toughest’ weeks ahead as coronavirus spreads

 “We have to vanquish the virus as quickly as we can. … We have to get back to work,” he said.

-The number of people infected in the U.S. has exceeded 300,000, with the death toll climbing past 8,100; more than 3,500 of those deaths are in New York.
+The number of people infected in the U.S. has exceeded a quarter-million, with the death toll climbing past 7,000; more than 3,500 of those deaths are in New York.

 Much of the country is under orders to stay home, including professional sports leagues that were among the first to clamp down in the pandemic.